async-profiler/async-profiler/README.md

 * `-i N` - sets the profiling interval in nanoseconds or in other units, if N is followed by `ms` (for milliseconds), `us` (for microseconds), or `s` (for seconds).
 Only CPU active time is counted.
 No samples are collected while CPU is idle.
-The default is 10000000 (10ms).
+By default, the profiler samples ~99 times a second.
   Example: `./profiler.sh -i 500us 8983`

 * `--alloc N` - allocation profiling interval in bytes or in other units,